Winners of Liverpool Poetry Prize announced

 “There was humour, as I would expect, but moreover, many poems that really touched the heart.”

-Listen to the winning poets and some of the highly commended entrants read their poems at The Brain Charity’s Midsummer Burns Night event on Friday 24th June at our centre in Liverpool.
-Click here to buy tickets now.
+We enjoyed listening to the winning poets and some of the highly commended entrants read their poems at The Brain Charity’s Midsummer Burns Night event on Friday 24th June 2022 at our centre in Liverpool.

 This year’s Liverpool Poetry Prize was a huge success, and we hope to run it again in 2023.
 The Brain Charity would like to thank Alderstone Solicitors for sponsoring the event.